 - December 7th, National Pearl Harbor Remembrance Day

-Before placing a staff at half-staff, the flag should be raised to it’s peak, the lowered to half-staff.
-Other times that the flag may be flown at half-staff include when the current of former President or Vice-President, former of current Chief Justice, or current Speaker of the House has died.
+Before placing a staff at half-staff, the flag should be raised to it’s peak, then lowered to half-staff.
+Other times that the flag may be flown at half-staff include when a current/former President or Vice-President, former/current Chief Justice, or current Speaker of the House has died.
 Typically the flag is flown at half staff from the date of death until the date of internment.
 In the case of the President, it would be lowered 30 days from death.

 The President of the United States or a state’s governor may also issue a proclamation to lower the flag at half-staff due to national tragedy.
 For example, after the 2013 shooting at the Washington Navy Yard, President Obama ordered all flags to be lowed to half-staff from Monday, September 16th until Friday September 20th, in honor of all the victims of the tragic incident.